Чем мы можем помочь

 The entire process should take about 10-12 months.

-The BPTC takes around a year, plus another year of pupillage (basically, an apprenticeship).
+The BPTC takes about a year, plus another year of pupillage (apprenticeship).

-All you need to do after you graduate law school in the US is take the bar exam.
-Usually, you sit the ethics portion of the exam before your final year of law school and then take the second portion (which includes the multistate bar exam and a state specific exam).
+After you graduate from law school in the US, you only need to take the bar exam.
+Usually, you sit the ethics portion of the exam before your final year of law school and then take the second portion (which includes the multi-state bar exam and a state-specific exam).